zeh/key-action-binder-as3/GUIDE.md

 # Using KeyActionBinder

+This is a guide to the common uses of KeyActionBinder.
+For a full reference of available functions, methods and properties, refer to the [reference list](REFERENCE.md).

 ## Basic setup

 In KeyActionBinder, you evaluate your own arbitrary "actions" instead of specific keys or controls.